5 Reasons Why Belgium Is Not Boring At All

 For a complete list of all the castles please visit BelgianCastles.be.

-Bruges, Namur, Leuven, Ghent: those are only the ones that I’ve visited, but there are so many more yet to be seen.
+Bruges, Namur, Leuven, Ghent: those are only the ones that I’ve visited, but there are so many more to discover.
+Check out these six small Belgian cities for further ideas.

 As with castles, I love walking down a street and wondering what life used to be back when it was built.
 I like to look at the buildings and imagine the people who lived there.